-Aquafaba Meringues are airy, delicate, and very sweet.
-They are made from something you would never expect.
 Aquafaba, translated from Latin, means bean water.
-Aquafaba is the liquid in a can of chickpeas, and it is the water that they were cooked in.
-Cooking circles have popularized aquafaba as the ultimate egg white replacer.
+Aquafaba is the liquid in a can of chickpeas–the water that they were cooked in.
+It has been popularized in cooking circles as the ultimate egg white replacer.
 According to Wikipedia, 2 Tablespoons of aquafaba are a replacement for a medium egg white and 3 Tablespoons for an entire medium egg.
 Aquafaba contains the necessary proteins & carbohydrates to foam, emulsify, and thicken into a successful egg substitute.

-I used the liquid from a can of chickpeas to create aquafaba meringues.
-A post on aquafaba marshmallow fluff first piqued my interest and then a Food Network recipe for vegan meringues cemented my interest.
+I used the liquid from a can of chickpeas to create meringues.
+I first got the idea from a post on aquafaba marshmallow fluff and then stumbled upon a recipe from the Food Network for vegan meringues.
 Chickpeas are the recommended legume and I agree!
-Early butterbean experimentation was disasterous when the aquafaba separated in the oven, flattened out, and rendered the meringues inedible.
+I first experimented with butter beans & honey and their aquafaba separated from the rest of the mixture once in the oven flattened out and were inedible.

 Meringues are a dessert traditionally made from whipped egg whites and sugar.
 They are sweet, light, & airy.
 My meringues came out with a delicate crisp texture throughout.
 I used both superfine sugar and raw honey in my batches.
-Sugar produces a very sweet taste that melts in your mouth while the honey had an ever-so-slightly firmer texture, caramelized flavor, and amber coloring.
+The sugar produces a very sweet taste that melts in your mouth and the honey had an ever-so-slightly firmer texture, a caramelized flavor, and a more amber tone.
 Using aquafaba was a success.
 It whips up just like egg whites and after adding the sugar it formed stiff, glossy peaks.
 The aquafaba mixture was excellent as cookies but it would also be terrific left out of the oven, as a frosting!